-Heiwa Real Estate most recently received ratings from the Global Real Estate Sustainability Benchmark (GRESB) in October 2022.
-Based on scores for GRESB's Standing Investments Benchmark (related to currently operated properties) and Development Benchmark (related to new development and major renovation projects), the Company received a 4 Star and 3 Star rating, respectively, following 3 Star ratings for both benchmarks in 2021.
-These benchmarks are generated by the GRESB Real Estate Assessment, which offers data on environmental, social, and governance (ESG) initiatives in the real estate sector.
-For the second consecutive year, Heiwa Real Estate received a Green Star designation, which is awarded to companies that have scored highly in both the Management and Performance components of the assessment.
+Heiwa Real Estate received ratings from the Global Real Estate Sustainability Benchmark (GRESB).
+Based on scores for GRESB's Standing Investments Benchmark (related to currently operated properties), in 2024, for the fourth consecutive year, the Company received a 4 Star rating in the GRESB Real Estate Assessment, which offers data on environmental, social, and governance (ESG) initiatives in the real estate sector.
+For the third consecutive year, Heiwa Real Estate received a Green Star designation, which is awarded to companies that have scored highly in both the Management and Performance components of the assessment.
+In addition, the Company received the highest "A Level" in the GRESB Public Disclosure Assessment, which measures the quality of ESG information disclosure, in recognition of its efforts.

 Looking ahead, the Company will work to raise its ratings by enhancing its sustainability management.